C-V-Malavika/Algorithms_and_Data_Structures/README.md

 ## OVERVIEW

-Here is a overview the codes in this repository
+Here is an overview of the codes in this repository

   - Implementation of Binary Search Trees, Splay Trees and Graph Data Structures
   - Implementation of Travelling Salesman problem using Depth First and Breadth First Traversals